 Case Interview for Engineers and STEM Candidates: The Complete Guide (2026)

-Engineering and STEM candidates face a specific set of advantages and blind spots in consulting case interviews.
-Learn the translation table, the 3 STEM traps, and a 6-week prep plan built for technical backgrounds.
+Engineering and STEM candidates face specific blind spots in case interviews.
+Learn the translation table, the 3 STEM traps, and a 6-week prep plan.

-So why do only 14% of pre-experience US MBB hires have engineering degrees?
-Because the skills that make someone an excellent engineer — precision, exhaustive analysis, technical vocabulary — are the same skills that produce mediocre case interview performance when applied without translation.
+The challenge is translation.
+The skills that make someone an excellent engineer (precision, exhaustive analysis, technical vocabulary) can hurt a case interview if they show up as over-complex structure, slow synthesis, or jargon-heavy communication.
 Firms do not want less rigor.
-They want rigor delivered in business language, at business speed, with business judgment layered on top.
+They want rigor delivered in business language, at business speed, with judgment layered on top.

 Your Superpowers: What STEM Training Actually Gives You in a Case